 It is strongly recommended that you complete a preparatory on-line training package before attending the HEAT.
 This will deepen your learning of personal security issues and allow you to contribute more fully to the practical scenarios in the training.

-RedR Australia recommends two e-learning courses, which are free to access.
-Choose the course best suited to your needs.
+RedR Australia recommends the following e-learning course, which is free to access.

 - All applicants to the RedR Australia humanitarian roster are required to complete the United Nations BSAFE certificates as a prerequisite to be accepted on our roster.